aidecentralized/nanda-ioa-sdk/README.md

 ## Support

-If you encounter any issues with Route53 DNS setup, please contact the IOA support team.
+If you encounter any issues with Route53 DNS setup, please contact the NANDA support team.

 ## License